jakobzhao/geog458/labs/lab02/readme.md

 > Note: in addition to q, geocode, lang, you can also the following parameters:
 >
 >  - from: - to specify a specific Twitter user profile
->  - since: - to specify the beginning date of the search
+>  - since: - to specify the beginning date of the search (it is a date within the past seven days)
->  - until: - to specify the ending date of the search.
+>  - until: - to specify the ending date of the search. (it is a date within the past seven days)
+>
 > The cursor can also receive other parameters, such as the language and the tweet_mode.
 If tweet_mode='extended', all the text of the tweet is returned, otherwise only the first 140 characters.

 We first create an empty array to store the retrieved data.
 As how we process each video in the first crawler we designed, we use the similar strategy to process each tweet, and store them in a pandas data frame.